bowman2001/perplexdoc/content/doc/shortcode/figure/index.md

 | Size | size | {{% parameters imaging.embedded.size %}} |
 | Target | target | {{% parameters link.target %}} |

+When we need many of these parameters, the figure tag gets very long and therefore prone to typing errors.
+Perplex also offers the alternative to specify these parameters in the resources section of the front-matter.

+#### Overriding of front-matter meta-data {.h-p .h-info}

+When we have set parameters in the front-matter and also specify them in named parameters for the shortcode, the latter will override the former.
+Same goes for the optional caption between the shortcode tags.

 ## Layout

+The numbers in the following placeholder images are roughly a multiple of the main text width.

 ### Small